mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

                          overwrite = TRUE)
 ```

-Again, by setting 0.5 as the threshold, we can classify all the predictions that are less than 0.5 as 0 (Arrival was not delayed) and all the predictions that are greater or equal to 0.5 as 1 (Arrival was delayed).
+Again, by setting 0.5 as the threshold, we can classify all the predictions that are less than 0.5 as 0 (Arrival was not delayed by 15 minutes) and all the predictions that are greater or equal to 0.5 as 1 (Arrival was delayed by 15 minutes).
 ```
 predictDF2 <- rxImport('dTreeTest.xdf')
 predictDF2$ArrDel15_Class[which(predictDF2$ArrDel15_Pred < 0.5)] <- 0
 predictDF2$ArrDel15_Class[which(predictDF2$ArrDel15_Pred >= 0.5)] <- 1
 ```

-The `AUC` of the Decision Tree model is 0.7284, which is higher than the `AUC` of the Logistic Regression model.
+The `AUC` of the Decision Tree model is **0.7284**, which is higher than the `AUC` of the Logistic Regression model.
-As we can see in the result, the Logistic Regression model has a AUC of 0.6998.
 ```
 auc(testDF$ArrDel15, predictDF2$ArrDel15_Pred)
 ```

-The Confusion Matrix also shows that the Decision Tree model has a better _Accuracy_ and _Balanced Accuracy_ comparing to the Logistic Regression model when predicting whether the arrival of a scheduled passenger flight will be delayed by more than 15 minutes with these datasets.
+The `Confusion Matrix` also shows that the Decision Tree model has a better _Accuracy_ and _Balanced Accuracy_ comparing to the Logistic Regression model when predicting whether the arrival of a scheduled passenger flight will be delayed by more than 15 minutes with these datasets.
 ```
 xtab2 <- table(predictDF2$ArrDel15_Class, testDF$ArrDel15)
 confusionMatrix(xtab2, positive = '1')